mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 is expected to incorporate into decisions about the registration fee structure for fully online meetings.

-The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting and related events that are part of the IETF's open process {{!RFC3935}}, regardless of whether the meeting has a physical presence.
+The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting, regardless of whether the meeting has a physical presence.
+Related events of a meeting for which the IETF provides remote participation services and are therefore part of the IETF's open process {{!RFC3935}} are encouraged to follow this principle as well.

 This principle aims to support the openness principle of the IETF as defined in {{RFC3935}}: